-If you do not meet the minimum basic skills grade level for your occupational program, you will be given the opportunity to upgrade your skills in reading and mathematics before the completion of your occupational program.
-If you score below 7.0 on TABE, you may be required to enroll in Adult Basic Education classes prior to enrolling in technical courses.
+If you do not meet the minimum basic skills grade levelse scale scores for your occupational program, you will be given the opportunity to upgrade your skills in reading and mathematics before the completion of your occupational program.
 You must meet the minimum basic skills grade level for your occupational program in order to be eligible for an occupational certificate.
 Ref.
 State Board Rule 6A-6.0571.

 If you are a new student, you must provide TABE scores that are less than two years old at the time of your admission.
-If the occupational program basic skills standards are at or above the 9.0 grade level, you must provide Level A, Complete Battery, and TABE scores.
+If the occupational program basic skills standards are at or above the 9.0 grade level, you must provide Level A, Complete Battery, TABE scores.
 Programs with standards below 9.0 grade level may provide either A or D level TABE scores.